Glossary and Terms: Probability and Statistics

 Interval - The set of numbers between two other numbers in a data set.
 It often refers to a period of time between two events.

 Mean - The mean is the same as the average.
 It is a way of determining the typical value of a data set.
-The mean is found by summing all the numbers and then dividing them by the total number of numbers.
+The mean is found by adding up all the numbers and then dividing them by the total number of numbers.
 See average above for an example.

 Median - The median is the halfway point in a set of numbers.
 It can be different from the mean or average.
 If you line up the numbers in a data set from least to greatest, the median would be the middle number.